Agriculture in Ireland

 |Utilised agricultural area excluding commonage (hectares)||4,991,353||4,886,600||-2.1|

 The CSO currently estimates that the operating surplus in agriculture in 2017 increased by over €800m on the level recorded in 2016, a dramatic 31% increase.
 This very large increase was largely due to a very large increase in the value of agricultural output and relatively stable levels of expenditure on inputs.

 Comparing 2017 with 2016 we see that the value of goods output increased largely as a result of large increases in the value of milk output , while subsidy receipts and expenditure on inputs (intermediate consumption remained largely stable).

 - Goods output at producer prices: +14% or €992m

 - Cattle output: 3% or €72m

 - Sheep output: 3% or €7m

 - Beef and Cattle production dominate the Irish agricultural economy.
-Milk and beef output accounted for 62% of agricultural output at farm gate prices in 2017.
+Milk and beef output accounted for over 61% of agricultural goods output at producer prices in 2017.